mrinalcs/mrinalcs.github.io/_posts/2025/02/10/mechanism-of-preposition.md

 For example:  **There is a village on/by the river.**

 Both prepositions are correct, yet each evokes a distinct image.
 When **on** is used, the focus shifts to the surrounding plain—downplaying the river's presence.
-In contrast, **by** emphasizes the river itself, suggesting proximity and prominence. [a snippet from the book page 68](252103.jpg).
+In contrast, **by** emphasizes the river itself, suggesting proximity and prominence.
+[A snippet, page 68](252103.jpg).

 ## Breaking the Chains of Rote Learning